Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Results

-Next let us consider the condensate difference. $\Sigma_u-\Sigma_d=0$ for $eB=0$ irrespective of the value of $c$.
+Below we first consider the effect of $c$ on condensate difference for finite $eB$ without imposing the physically motivated constraints on $c$ (Eq.~\ref{eq:cPhysicalConstraints}).
+These results are given in Table~\ref{tab:J240ChiSquared}.

 For finite $eB$, $\Sigma_u-\Sigma_d$ grows as $eB$ increases and the rate of this increase is sensitive to $c$ and we use this dependence to fit $c$.

-As an illustrative example we show the best fit for the CC parameters for Brandt13.
-In principle, there is no reason why $c$ cannot depend on $eB$ but we see from Fig.~\ref{fig:FinalDSB13} that a one parameter fit in $c$ is quite adequate to describe the data.
-We see from Table~\ref{tab:B13ChiSquared} where the $\rchi^2/{\mathrm{DoF}}$ is shown, $c=0.058$ describes the data well for CC.
+As an illustrative example, in Fig.~\ref{fig:FinalDSJ13} we show the best fit for the CC parameters along with the uncertainty in $c$.
+In principle, there is no reason why $c$ cannot depend on $eB$ but we see from the same figure that a one-parameter fit in $c$ is quite adequate to describe the data.
+It is drawn with the fitted value of $c$ along with its uncertainty shown as a magenta coloured band.
+We see from Table~\ref{tab:J240ChiSquared} where the $\rchi^2/{\mathrm{DoF}}$ is shown, $c=0.276\pm0.068$ describes the data well for CC.
 The conclusion is that the data for $\Sigma_u-\Sigma_d$ as a function of $eB$ allow us to extract the value of $c$, which can then be used to compute additional observables (for example topological susceptibility) everywhere through the range from $eB=0$ to about $1$ GeV$^2$.

+In the pursuit of narrowing down further to find the best possible parameter set for the model we look at the fitted $c$ values from Table~\ref{tab:J240ChiSquared}.

-The fitting for the other four corner parameter sets are shown in the Appendix~\ref{sec:app_chi_fit} in Fig.~\ref{fig:DSB13CP}.
-We summarize the results in Table~\ref{tab:B13ChiSquared}, which contains both the fitted $c$ values and the corresponding $\rchi^2/{\mathrm{DoF}}$.
-For the central parameter set the $\rchi^2/{\mathrm{DoF}}$ is about $1.5$, which is not bad.
-For HL and LL the fit is also reasonably good.
+The fittings for the other four corner parameter sets are summarized in Table~\ref{tab:J240ChiSquared}, which contains both the fitted $c$ values along with their uncertainty and the corresponding $\rchi^2/{\mathrm{DoF}}$.
+We see that the quality of fits in $c$ is quite satisfactory.
+We would like to mention here that the parameter $c$ can be constrained further with reduced errors, once we have better-controlled LQCD data with narrower error bands for the $\Sigma_u-\Sigma_d$.

-But for HH and LH we note that the fit is poor ($\rchi^2/{\mathrm{DoF}}$ is quite large for these).
-(See Fig.~\ref{fig:DSB13CP} for details.)
-This can be explained using our understanding as discussed in Sec.~\ref{sec:form} (just after Eq.~\ref{eq:c_boundary}).
-We found that as we decrease $c$ from a positive value, $\rchi^2$ improves for both of these parameter sets, but in the process of getting a good $\rchi^2$ it hits the boundary beyond which the role of $\sigma_s$ and $\pi_s^3$ gets reversed and further improvement in $\chi^2$ is no longer possible by decreasing $c$.

-Similar results are obtained for the five parameter sets from JLQCD.
-We summarize the results for $\rchi^2$ and the fitted value of $c$ for the five parameter sets from JLQCD (Table~\ref{tab:J240ChiSquared}) without showing the figures.
-We see that the quality of fits in $c$ for JLQCD is somewhat better compared to Brandt13.

 Now with these fitted $c$ values we will explore the nonzero $T$ behaviour of both the condensate average and the difference.